Kasey LynchJuly 18, 2022

 “We need to fundamentally rethink how work gets done to make big leaps in productivity,” she said.
 “We need to help employees develop so that we can retain them longer.
 And we need to leverage all of our employees’ skills and experiences, not just the ones that they use in their day-to-day job.”

-Help Employees Escape the “Job-in-a-Box”
+Help Employees Escape Talent Hoarding and Poaching

-Traditionally, employers tend to box employees into their roles.
+Traditionally, employers and managers tend to box employees into their roles.
 We tie them to specific duties, expectations, and management goals without much regard for individual career aspirations.
 This leads to boredom, disengagement, and feeling “stuck,” Goldberg pointed out.

-Instead, imagine a different way of working, one that focuses less on formal structures, boundaries, and job descriptions.
+Instead of this strategy, Goldber suggests imagining a different way of working, one that focuses less on formal structures, boundaries, and job descriptions.
 It’s an agile approach tied to increased engagement — and better work outcomes.

 “By changing the way work gets done, we can get projects completed faster with improved outcomes because we are looking at matching the right talent to the right work without constraining people to the confines of their job,” Goldberg said.